dbrowne/futxxx/README.md

 6. How can we determine when an oracle is resolved?
 Is there a mandatory reveal time?

 ## Potential improvements
  1. Have reliability stats on oracles to build a reputation layer.
+2. Create an enforced time reveal window
+3. create a quorum: eg. resolution can only occur after a minimum number of Oracles have voted.

-## development hindered due to local hw issues  Code coming later today (2 hours spent on hw issues now using burner laptop which does successfully run all Solana related programs)
+## FYI issue resolved but.. development was hindered due to local hw issues.
+Code coming later today (2 hours spent on hw issues.  now using burner laptop which does successfully run all Solana related programs)
 # 🧩 Summary of Issue (AVX vs AVX2)

 ## 🔧 System
-- **Machine:** HP Z820 Workstation
+- **Machine:** HP Z820 Workstation 512GB ram (was great for simulating virtualized kubernetes clusters)
 - **CPU:** Dual Intel Xeon E5-2667 v2 (Ivy Bridge, 2013)
 - **CPU Features:**
    - ✅ AVX
-   - ❌ AVX2
+   - ❌ [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions)  Needed for Solana development

 ---